Are non-OEM davit services accepted under MSC.402(96)?

 When is davit proof-load testing required?

-New installation/relocation or commissioning after shipyard work.
+- New installation/relocation or commissioning after shipyard work.

-After overload/incident or suspected deformation.
+- After overload/incident or suspected deformation.

-On request by class/flag/PSC, or before hand-over/sale.
+- By class/flag/PSC request or before hand-over/sale.

 Docs: